Oklahoma: Protect Puppies and Your City's Rights!

 As you may know, most puppies sold in pet stores come from puppy mills, cruel breeding facilities that prioritize profit over the health and well-being of animals.
 Dogs in these operations are often kept in overcrowded and unsanitary conditions without adequate veterinary care, food, water or socialization.

-To date, nearly 300 local governments across the nation have enacted laws to keep cruelly bred puppies out of their community’s pet stores
+To date, over 300 local governments across the nation have enacted laws to keep cruelly bred puppies out of their community’s pet stores

-However, the Oklahoma State House is considering Senate Bill 950, a dangerous bill that will strip local governments of their ability to make these important decisions and instead empower bureaucrats in Oklahoma City to decide what is best for your community.
+Senate Bill 950 would have stripped local governments of their ability to make these important decisions and instead empower bureaucrats in Oklahoma City to decide what is best for your community.